RVSagar/uw-auto-rc-car/README.md

 ### Diagram of our Convolutional Neural Network

-Our convolutional neural network was based off the one above (https://arxiv.org/pdf/1604.07316.pdf).
+Our convolutional neural network was based off the one at https://arxiv.org/pdf/1604.07316.pdf.
 The input plane had 3 filters and the following Conv2D layers had 24, 36, 48 and 64 filters, respectively.
 The activation function that was used for all of the layers was the relu function.